SaebAmini/saebamini.github.io/_posts/2016-01-18-create-your-own-visual-studio-code-snippets.md

 ---
 layout: post
-title: Visual Studio Console.ReadLine & Console.ReadKey Snippets
+title: Create your own visual studio code snippets
 ---

 Visual Studio [Code Snippets](https://msdn.microsoft.com/en-us/library/ms165392.aspx) are awesome productivity enhancers; I can only imagine how many millions of keystrokes I've saved over the years by making a habit out of using them.

-However, not all common pieces of code are available as snippets out of the box.
-Good examples are `Console.ReadLine` & `Console.ReadKey`.
-Fortunately, creating them yourself is very easy, just save the following as `.snippet` files and then import them via `Tools > Code Snippet Manager... > Import...`:
+Although a lot of common code you use daily might not be available out of the box, adding them yourself is very simple.

+Here are some samples for creating `Console.ReadLine` & `Console.ReadKey` snippets:

 Console.ReadLine:
 {% highlight XML %}